Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Transversal fluctuations of semi-infinite geodesics in the Airy line ensemble

-In the absolute continuity paper of \cite{sarkar2021brownian}, the authors obtain, using a coupling with the Airy sheet, the following characterisation of the Airy sheet in terms of the intercept of semi-infinite geodesics with the vertical axis $\{x=0\}$ in the Airy line ensemble.
-For an illustration, see Figure \ref{fig: Airy geodesic}.
+In the absolute continuity paper of \cite{sarkar2021brownian}, the authors obtain, using a coupling with the Airy sheet, the following semi-discrete variational characterisation of the Airy sheet in terms of semi-infinite geodesic intercepts (see Figure \ref{fig: Airy geodesic} for an illustration).
+For a proof of the following lemma, see \cite[Lemma 3.10]{sarkar2021brownian}.

 \begin{lemma} Let $x_0>1$ and $y_0>1$ and $K\subseteq \R$ be a countable dense set.
 Let

 for some $x_0',y_0'\in K$ with $x_0'\geq x_0$ and $y_0'\geq y_0$.
 Then almost surely for all $x\in [1,x_0]\cap K$ and all $y\in[1,y_0]$,